-The idea is ridiculous of course, but as a diligent historian, Woods outlines with detail how these fears have been harboured, from the Nazis in 1930s Berlin through to Christian evangelicals during the AIDS pandemic.
-He tells both sides of the story, too; looking not only at the persecution of gay people, but drawing on the lives and works of figures like Somerset Maugham, Oscar Wilde, Susan Sontag and James Baldwin, in order to figure out why gay people travelled so much (clue: it was usually to flee their oppressors) and why gay networks formed (mostly for sex and solidarity).
+The idea is ridiculous, of course, but as a diligent historian, Woods outlines with detail how these fears have been harbored, from the Nazis in 1930s Berlin through to Christian evangelicals during the AIDS pandemic.
+He tells both sides of the story, too; looking not only at the persecution of gay people, but drawing on the lives and works of figures like Somerset Maugham, Oscar Wilde, Susan Sontag, and James Baldwin, in order to figure out why gay people traveled so much (it was usually to flee their oppressors) and why gay networks formed (mostly for sex and solidarity).

-VICE: Hi Gregory.
-What was your motivation for writing this book?
+VICE: What was your motivation for writing this book?

 Gregory Woods: I think of it as a sequel to a history of gay male literature I wrote in the 1990s.
-I focussed on the 20th century, because that was when most of the literature available was published, but I felt there was a lot more to be said about the influence of gay culture.
-There is a strong sense in gay media and in cultural criticism that our history is Anglophone – British or American.
-I wanted to go against that and emphasise the history of gay culture in Europe and beyond, and also widen out and look at networks of lesbian women too.
+I focused on the 20th century, because that was when most of the literature available was published, but I felt there was a lot more to be said about the influence of gay culture.
+There is a strong sense in gay media and in cultural criticism that our history is Anglophone—British or American.
+I wanted to go against that and emphasize the history of gay culture in Europe and beyond, and also widen out and look at networks of lesbian women too.

-In the late 20s and early 30s, there was an organisation called the "comintern" – "communist international" – which was set up by Lenin and was concerned with spreading communism internationally across borders.
+In the late 20s and early 30s, there was an organization called the "Comintern"—"Communist International"—that was set up by Lenin and was concerned with spreading communism internationally across borders.
 It was seen by powers in the west as a threat.
-It was in the news at the time, and a lot of gay men came up with the camp joke that there was also a "homintern".
+It was in the news at the time, and a lot of gay men came up with the camp joke that there was also a homintern.

 Was the idea of the homintern quite dangerous in some people's minds?

 Yes.
-The idea that homosexuals exist became more well known around the start of the 20th century – mostly from scientists and sexologists, who were labelling this identity.
+The idea that homosexuals exist became more well known around the start of the 20th century—mostly from scientists and sexologists, who were labeling this identity.
 At the same time, scandals such as Oscar Wilde's trial or Radclyffe Hall's obscenity trial about her book The Well of Loneliness became prominent.
-This visibility panicked people – and created an idea of a mass of homosexual people hiding behind closed doors, or in the bushes.
-They thought of homosexuality as a threatening, subversive presence that could organise.
+This visibility panicked people—and created an idea of a mass of homosexual people hiding behind closed doors, or in the bushes.
+They thought of homosexuality as a threatening, subversive presence that could organize.

-The idea of gay people as one homogenous group seems ludicrous, but you do make a case for pockets of culture where gay people have, historically, been more likely to congregate; fashion, theatre, and literary circles.
+The idea of gay people as one homogenous group seems ludicrous, but you do make a case for pockets of culture where gay people have, historically, been more likely to congregate: fashion, theater, and literary circles.
 Why do you think gay people have been more drawn to these fields?